-Naturally the whole nation came forward to express their gratitude to Himani saying how great a work she had done.
+Naturally, the whole nation came forward to express their gratitude to Himani saying how great a work she had done.
 Indiatimes took up the story and made Himani a hero and bestowed more power to her and I am surprised why.

-So why is Himani exposing Gayatri should be special in any manner?
-Some people may say that being a girl it was a brave act but I don’t consider this as any great act and consider this only humane act and nothing else.
+So, why is Himani exposing Gayatri should be special in any manner?
+Some people may say that being a girl it was a brave act but I don’t consider this as any great act and consider this only a humane act and nothing else.
 She should have done this without fail for her own sake and here is why she should not be lauded for this –

 - If Himani chose to keep mum on this matter, (which she could hardly do with progressing police investigation as police would have traced her even without her giving her number voluntarily) she would have taken men one step closer to hating women.
 That act of hers would have ensured more men and cab drivers raising their voice.

 - Himani needed to come forward voluntarily as without that act women like hers would have been considered same as those like Gayatri and for keeping them separate from those criminals, women like Himani need to come forward.
 They don’t have a choice and certainly, there is no greatness in that.

 In fact, I feel she didn’t do enough in this case for the following reasons –